BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 ## Signing Past Commits

 If you ever forget to sign a commit only to realize it after, don't worry –– you can sign a past commit.
-And there are a couple of different ways to achieve this!
+There are a couple of different ways to achieve this!

 ### Method 1